suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 We should be performing exploratory data analysis (EDA) to understand and use various features for our prediction.
 Below are some key insights that were generated as a result of exploratory data analysis (EDA).

 * There are a large number of people in our data that do not have a partner.
+* There is a large portion of our data that contains missing values.

 ## 👉 Directions to download the repository and run the notebook